Henry Ruggs III 40 times: Can the Alabama sprinter break John Ross's record in the NFL Combine?

 A 4.2-yard 40-second run may seem too ambitious, but Ruggs has already recorded a 40-yard run near that mark: he ran a 4.25 on Alabama's 2019 junior day, a total of 0.04 seconds faster than the best time. in 2019 combine.

-In addition to the impressive feat is the fact that Ruggs was less than satisfied with his time:
+In addition to the impressive feat, Ruggs was less than satisfied with his career:

 "I really didn't seek attention, they just told us to come here and do those things and I did what I had to do," Ruggs told reporters (via Bama Insider).
 "As it happens, I went out with those numbers and I was actually a little upset after running because I didn't feel I had a good start."
 But after the numbers told me, I thought: I still feel I can do better. "